josephinehedman/josephinehedman/README.md

 ## Hi there, my name is Josephine 👋
-I like cats 🐱, working out 🏃‍♀️, travelling 🌴 and food 🍝.
+I like cats 🐱, travelling 🌴, working out 🏃‍♀️ and food 🍝.

 💻 I currently code in JavaScript.